MetaMask/metamask-docs/01_Main_Concepts/05_Sending_Transactions.md

 const transactionParameters = {
   nonce: '0x00', // ignored by MetaMask
   gasPrice: '0x09184e72a000', // customizable by user during MetaMask confirmation.
-  gasLimit: '0x2710',  // customizable by user during MetaMask confirmation.
+  gas: '0x2710',  // customizable by user during MetaMask confirmation.
   to: '0x0000000000000000000000000000000000000000', // Required except during contract publications.
   from: web3.eth.accounts[0], // must match user's active address.
   value: '0x00', // Only required to send ether to the recipient from the initiating external account.